 The Melides lagoon in Portugal

-The unique feature of Melides is the large lagoon that cuts across the land and flows down to the beach.
+The unique feature of Melides in Portugal is the large lagoon that cuts across the land and flows down to the beach.
 This body of water flows through the pine forest, rice paddies and meadows of Melides.
 It thus creates a rich natural area for the flora and fauna it shelters.
 Since 2010, it has been classified as a “protected area of national interest”.

 A bird observatory has been installed in the heart of the lagoon.
 Ducks, birds of prey or waders that feed here can be watched in peace.
 Information is also available on the species that can be found in the lagoon, such as the sandpiper, the hoopoe or the common stonechat.